 2) Is Lee & Beulah Moor Children’s Home an orphanage?

-No. Although a few children who come to live at the Home have no parents, most of the children have at least one parent or they are under the conservatorship of grandparent(s).
+No. Although a few of the children who come to live at the Home have no parents, most of the children have at least one parent or they are under the conservatorship of grandparents.
 We work closely with children who have significant familial support, as well as children who need some extra guidance, loving care, and support.
 For many children, the Home is an extended family while they are in placement, and for years after they become adults.

 3) Does Lee & Beulah Moor Children’s Home work with children who have behavior problems?